johnuzoma/Analysis-of-S-P-500-Stock-Prices/README.md

 5. The Amazon stock had the most volatility (~86) on June 9, 2017.
 6. If I could go back in time between Jan-02 2014 and Dec-29 2017, I would invest in Booking Holdings (PCLN) because it had the highest gain for the lowest volatility.
 7. I would have realised a 50% return on my investment if I had invested in Booking Holdings.

-### Solution resources
-The images of SQL code can be seen above.
-They are named "Q1.png" for Question 1, "Q2.png" for Question 2 etc.
-The resultset of the code is shown beneath the code in each image.